Ayush-Dube/D_Java101/readme.md

 ### Generics<T>

 - Generic means something that is not specific or fixed.
 In Java, Generic classes and methods are created to work with different data types and objects.

+### Java architecture

+java architecture helps us to understan how a java code is executed .
+JDK
+↓
+JRE
+↓
+JVM

+so the jdk has a complier which converts the Hello.java to  Hello.class file
+this is called a bytecode()